Mitra Hartmann: Research

-Hartmann currently focuses on animal whiskers and how information about touch is sent from the whisker to the brain.
+Hartmann focuses on animal whiskers and how information about touch is sent from the whisker to the brain, and whether similar techniques could be applied to robots.
+In July 2017, she and her team authored a paper analyzing how artificial whiskers could be added to robots, allowing them to map their environment by touch rather than sight.

 This is multi-disciplinary research and her lab is made up of neuroscientists, mechanical engineers, biomedical engineers, and civil engineers, among others.
 In April 2021, she published a paper in PLOS Computational Biology about how whiskers bend in an S shape when whisking and signals are transmitted from the base of the follicle, activated when the whisker is pushed against it, to the brain.
 This research may eventually be able to be applied to helping people with brain injuries or who have suffered from strokes regain the ability to walk.